exbotanical/beacon/README.md

         );
 }
 ```
-You can see that we will also set a few fields upon insert: date created (e.g. the first date our pixel has tracked *n* ipv4 address), last modified (data we last encountered a *n* ipv4 address), and pings, or the number of traces applicable to *n* ipv4 address.
+You can see that we will also set a few fields upon insert: date created (e.g. the first date our pixel has tracked *X* ipv4 address), date last modified (data we last encountered *X* ipv4 address), and pings, or the number of times *X* ipv4 address has requested the tracking pixel.

 So, what happens when the request is made?
 This is where tracking pixels and beacons are strange.
-We'll discuss the Beacon API later (making POST requests to which a 204 Status Code is returned), but even in this particular instance, we are not expecially concerned with handling errors (we just elect to 'pass', or do nothing, rather).
-Unlike the Beacon, we *do* need to serve the requested 1x1 pixel GIF.
+We'll discuss the Beacon API later (making POST requests to which a 204 Status Code - and nothing else - is returned), but even in this particular instance, we are not especially concerned with handling errors (we just elect to 'pass', or do nothing, rather).
+Unlike the Beacon, we *do* need to respond with the requested 1x1 pixel GIF.

-Most tracking pixel designs I've seen actually serve a static file (what a waste!).
-In fact, tracking pixels are such proprietary technology, you're perhaps looking at the only wholly open-source tracking pixel that isn't using an API-generated tracking script or token.
+Most tracking pixel designs I've encountered actually serve a static GIF.
+In fact, given tracking pixels are almost exclusively proprietary technologies, you're perhaps looking at the only wholly open-source tracking pixel that isn't using an API-generated tracking script or token.

-Instead, we are going to generate our pixel ad hoc.
-That is, when the resource is requested, we create it:
+Instead of serving a static GIF, we are going to generate our pixel ad hoc.
+That is, when the resource is requested, we create it server-side:
 ```
-const imgData = [
+// First, we construct the hex distrubution needed. const imgData = [
     0x47,0x49, 0x46,0x38, 0x39,0x61, 0x01,0x00, 0x01,0x00, 0x80,0x00, 0x00,0xFF, 0xFF,0xFF,
     0x00,0x00, 0x00,0x21, 0xf9,0x04, 0x04,0x00, 0x00,0x00, 0x00,0x2c, 0x00,0x00, 0x00,0x00,
     0x01,0x00, 0x01,0x00, 0x00,0x02, 0x02,0x44, 0x01,0x00, 0x3b
     ];

-const imgBuf = Buffer.from(imgData);
+// allocate hex data to instantiate new Buffer const imgBuf = Buffer.from(imgData);

-app.get("/:id/pixel.png", async (req, res) => {
+// a tracking pixel of campaign :id is requested; we persist our data and serve the buffer app.get("/:id/pixel.png", async (req, res) => {
         // collate data
         ...